acrotron/aye-cli/README.md

 # aye
-Command-Line Interface AI-Copilot tool
+Aye: AI‑powered coding assistant for the terminal

-**Aye** is a tiny terminal‑only AI assistant that:
+**Aye** is a terminal‑only AI assistant that:

 * generates code from natural‑language prompts,
 * automatically snapshots the target file before each change,